 Winter Deer Damage Can Devastate Garden Plants

-When the leaves fall off of plants that deer typically like to eat, the turn to alternative foods.
+When the leaves fall off of plants that deer typically like to eat, they turn to alternative foods.
 This is why a majority of landscape plant damage happens in the winter months.
 With deer as plentiful as they are, this can mean a lot a of winter deer damage can happen to your garden.

 Here are 6 things you need to know about winter deer damage:

 1. Deer will typically only eat evergreen trees and shrubs in the winter months.
 During the warmer months, the plants they prefer have leaves.
 Once those leaves are gone, the turn to the only foliage left, evergreens.
-Arborvitaes are among their favorites.
+Arborvitaes and Rhododendrons are among their favorites.

 2. Most fences are not always the answer.
 In our area, most jurisdictions only allow a fence up to 6’.
 Guess what?
 Deer can jump 6’-8’!
 A typical deer fence should be 10’ in height.